Skip to content

 6. The exercise of any power invested in the person as a trustee or otherwise.

-When a Deputy has been appointed by the Court to make a particular decision (or decisions) the decision should be given the same regard as if the person had made it themselves.
+When a Deputy has been appointed by the Court to make a particular decision (or decisions) the decision should be given the same effect by others as if the person had made it themselves.

 The Deputy is entitled to: